Outcomes4Me Secures $21M in Funding Learn more >>

 However, some types of prostate cancer are more aggressive and can spread to other parts of the body.
 This is why early detection and understanding your specific diagnosis are so important.
 Knowing the facts helps you ask the right questions and work with your care team to find the best path forward.
 Let’s break down what the prostate does, how this cancer develops, and some common misconceptions you might encounter.

-The Role of the Prostate Gland
+What Does the Prostate Gland Do?

 The prostate is a small gland located just below the bladder and in front of the rectum.
 Think of it as about the size of a walnut.
 Its primary function is to produce the seminal fluid that nourishes and transports sperm.
 Because of its location, an enlarged or cancerous prostate can sometimes cause urinary issues, though this isn’t always the case in the early stages.
 Understanding this gland’s role is key because it helps explain why certain symptoms might appear and why specific treatments are recommended.
 It’s the starting point for the cancer, and its health is central to your diagnosis and treatment plan.

-How Cancer Develops and Spreads
+How Does Prostate Cancer Grow and Spread?

 Prostate cancer starts when cells in the prostate begin to grow uncontrollably.
 Unlike healthy cells that have a normal life cycle, these cancerous cells don’t die off.
 Instead, they multiply and can form a tumor.
 For many, this process is very slow, and the tumor may not cause any harm for years.
 However, some prostate cancers are more aggressive.
 In these cases, the cancer cells can break away from the original tumor and spread (or metastasize) to other parts of the body, like the lymph nodes and bones.
 This is why your doctor will talk about the cancer’s stage and grade—to understand how quickly it might be growing and whether it has spread.